Get

 • Agility training – This is great for active dogs who like a task or job to do.
 It involves running through and around obstacles in a course.

-• Service training – This training is intense and requires a very obedient and smart dog.
+• Service training – This training is intense and requires a very obedient and highly trainable dog.
 It requires specific task training, such as guiding someone with poor eyesight.

-• Tracking – Dogs trained to track are used for a variety of jobs including drug and bomb-sniffing, search and rescue, and hunting.
+• Tracking – Dogs trained to track are used for a variety of jobs, including drug and bomb detection, search and rescue, and hunting.
 They must be able to follow a scent and block out distractions.

-• Protection – This should always be done by a professional to ensure safety as protection training teaches a dog to attack on command.
-Any dog can be trained to be a guard dog and many will instinctively protect their family.
+• Protection – This should always be done by a professional to ensure safety, as protection training teaches a dog to respond to controlled bite or guarding cues.
+Not all dogs are suitable for protection work, and careful temperament evaluation is required.
 Protection training is meant for higher-intensity situations like police work.

-As you can see, behavioral training differs from these other training types in that it is meant to correct an unwanted behavior rather than teach a new skill.
-It is important to note that many dogs receive multiple kinds of training throughout their lifetimes.
+As you can see, behavioral training differs from these other training types in that it is meant to address, manage, or modify an unwanted behavior rather than teach a new skill.
+It is important to note that many dogs receive multiple kinds of training throughout their lives.

 Dogster_Website dividers_v1_Jan 18 2024-01-TEST